Katie Bernhardt

-Katie Bernhardt is an American politician and businessperson.
-She has served as the chair of the Louisiana Democratic Party since September 2020.
+Katie Bernhardt served as the chair of the Louisiana Democratic Party from September 2020 through April 2024.

 Career

 Bernhardt graduated from Louisiana State University Law Center.
-Bernhadt and her husband operate Standard Law in Lafayette, Louisiana.
+Bernhardt and her husband operate Standard Law in Lafayette, Louisiana.
 She served as a member on the Democratic state central committee and executive committee for four years.

 In September 2020, Bernhardt was elected to a four year term as the chair of the Louisiana Democratic Party 127 to 51 against Lynda Woolard, a party organizer.
 She succeeded Karen Carter Peterson.
 Bernhardt campaigned on her ability to reverse the party's decline in the state and appeal to moderate and rural voters.
-She has addressed the North and South divide in Louisiana Democratic politics.
-Bernhardt has stated she aims to modernize the party.
+She addressed the North and South divide in Louisiana Democratic politics.
+Bernhardt had aimed to modernize the party.
 She established the Louisiana Democratic disability caucus and the Democratic women's caucus.
 She has reinstituted groups for young Democrats.

 In January 2023, Bernhardt signaled interest but did not officially announce that she would run in the 2023 Louisiana gubernatorial election.
 Her political advertisement sparked criticism among some party members, prompting first vice chairman C. Travis Johnson to stepdown.
 She also faced calls to resign, mainly from progressives while other party members came to her defense.
 In February 2023, Bernhardt announced that she was not running in the gubernatorial election.
+She later announced her support of gubernatorial candidate Shawn Wilson.